MarkWattsBoomi/CascadingCombos/README.md

 Like all components, adding a "classes" attribute will cause that string to be added to the base component's class value

+### sortColumn
+optional.

+The developerName of a column to use to sort the items in the combo boxes - display order column name

 ## Styling